yggdrasil-network/yggdrasil-network.github.io/platform-linux.md

 ## Notes

 - Should work with any kernel that includes `tun` and/or `tap`.
-- TAP mode is not supported on macOS, therefore the `IfTAPMode` option will have no effect.
-- The maximum MTU size supported on macOS is 65535.
+- The maximum MTU size supported on Linux is 65535.

 ## Debian